junchao530/canis/README.md

 ### Features:

-- **Query-Based AI Visualizer**: Leverages Microsoft Azure's cognitive services and Streamlit for a conversational data exploration experience.
+- **Query-Based AI Visualizer**: Built in Python this leverages Microsoft's new open source Lida repository and Streamlit for a conversational data exploration experience.
 - **Model Agnostic**: Ensures compatibility and flexibility across various machine learning models and frameworks.
+Can operate with HF models and locally ran models like Llama for added security if you don't wnat your data to hit OPENAI servers.

 ## Installation 🛠️